BiskutBras/Group14_PersonalFinance/README.md

-# Daily Spend Application - Personal Finance Web App
+# Daily Spend Application: Spend, Track and Grow

 ## 📌 Overview
 The Daily Spend Application is a web-based personal finance tool designed to help users track expenses, manage budgets, and gain insights into their spending habits.
 Built with MVC framework and CRUD functionalities, it provides a simple, intuitive interface for better financial management.